 The property is situated on the Guildford Road, with a block paved driveway screened by mature laurel hedges.
-The oak front door opens into the entrance hall, with oak effect Karndean flooring extending through to the kitchen/breakfast room; off the hallway is a cloakroom with a sink, built in vanity unit and wc.
+The oak front door opens into the entrance hall, with oak effect Karndean flooring extending through to the kitchen/breakfast room; off the hallway is a cloakroom with a sink, built-in vanity unit and WC.
 The sitting room is an inviting room with a stylish gas feature fireplace with a marble surround.
 The kitchen/breakfast room is L-shaped and part of which is fully glazed and overlooks the rear garden.
-The kitchen is fitted with a range of modern high-gloss units and is equipped with a double oven, gas hob, built in microwave, dishwasher and washing machine.
+The kitchen is fitted with a range of modern high-gloss units and is equipped with a double oven, gas hob, built-in microwave, dishwasher and washing machine.
 There is informal living space with room for a table and chairs, sofa and chair.
-A door is cleverly concealed in the feature wall and opens into the adjoining playroom; at one end of which is a mezzanine accessed by a spiral staircase, beneath which is a window seat with built in storage.
-A novel addition is the climbing wall and fireman’s pole.
-There is also a practical element to the room with a range of built in storage cupboards and useful worktops and work surfaces.
+A door is cleverly concealed in the feature wall and opens into the adjoining fourth bedroom/playroom; at one end of which is a mezzanine accessed by a spiral staircase, beneath which is a window seat with built-in storage.
+There is also a practical element to the room with a range of built-in storage cupboards and useful worktops and work surfaces.